Azure/azure-powershell/src/DataBox/docs/Update-AzDataBoxJob.md

 Accept wildcard characters: False
 ```

-### -ReverseShippingDetailShippingAddress
+### -ReverseShippingDetail
 Shipping address where customer wishes to receive the device.
-To construct, see NOTES section for REVERSESHIPPINGDETAILSHIPPINGADDRESS properties and create a hash table.
+To construct, see NOTES section for REVERSESHIPPINGDETAIL properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.DataBox.Models.Api20221201.IShippingAddress